Get the free Get Your Brand Together workbook here!

 When you want to choose colors for your brand, the best thing to do is to lay it all out so you can see how they all come together.
 How to do this?
 Create a mood board.

 You may be wondering what that is; a mood board is like a vision board, however, it is focused on your visual branding.

 This mood board helps you know if your visual branding should take a casual look, something professional, expensive, or have other traits.
 Sometimes, boards include typography, colors, images, and other vital elements and they are spread out over one single board and complement each other.

 You can choose to create a mood board in applications like Illustrator or Photoshop, or you can use Canva or any other free design software.
 Some people prefer to print everything out, cut images out of magazines and create a physical board.
 Try it, it’s really fun!

 When you create a mood board, you'll know the style your wellness brand will follow and the feel as well.
 Likewise, you can decide to use your mood board as the yardstick for your brand identity.

 When creating your board, remember to always focus on your target audience, who you intend to attract to your brand, and how you want them to feel.

 And here, you go!
-3 steps to get you started with picking the best colors for your own wellness brand.
-It's your turn to choose some exquisite colors that'll announce your wellness brand and express your unique vision.
+3 steps to get you started with picking the best color palette.
+It's your turn to choose an exquisite color scheme that'll announce your brand and express your brand personality and unique vision.
 Go get it!

 And if you have more questions about DIYing your visual branding, I have exactly what you need.
 Indeed, there’s a lot to think about when designing a wellness brand that is authentic, impactful, and timeless.

-In this Masterclass, I will cover the key information on how to have a more intentional approach to visual branding for your purpose-driven business.
-Feel butterflies in your tummy?
-Click here to watch.
+In the free training: Get Your Brand Together, I cover step-by-step the key information on how to have a more intentional approach to your color palette and overall visual branding for your heart-centered business.
+See you there!